Natashina/Movies-ETL/README.md

 ##2.
 Columns that have more than 90% null values have been eliminated from the dataset.
 Thenumber of columns went down to 21.
 [column for column in wiki_movies_df.columns if wiki_movies_df[column].isnull().sum() < len(wiki_movies_df) * 0.9]

 ##3.
-The code is making these additional assumptions as regards Box office data:
+The code is making these additional assumptions as regards "Box office" data:
 To capture different expressions there are the following two variables:

 - form_one = r'\$\s*\d+\.?\d*\s*[mb]illi?on',  that represents “$123.4 million/billion.” pattern